PeterCookDev/TalksIveEnjoyed/PsychologyLeadership.md

 Takeaway: Goals need to push you - write them down.
 Networking is really important.
 Learn how to say no. Surround yourself with people who want more.
 Set goals with your kids.

 - [Maria Khalusova - How to stop wasting your time and start performing useful code reviews](https://www.youtube.com/watch?v=VRnMzMpSeag)  [45:13]

 - [Ross Tuck - Things I Believe Now That I'm Old](https://www.youtube.com/watch?v=ZBiexI2mv-k) [43:34]
+Takeaway: talk on giving and receiving advice.
+Consider the source.
+Consider the context of the advice - is it given from a similar situation?
+Put it into practice or it means nothing.
+Everything comes with a price.
+Meditate on the advice - we often move goalposts without thinking.
+Collect more advice - code reviews, sprint retros, 360 feedback.
+Make people feel safe.

 - [Martin Thompson - Engineering You!](https://www.youtube.com/watch?v=NaFiqCjexOs) [45:59]
 - [Kate Matsudaira - Leveling Up - Taking your engineering & operations role to the next level](https://www.youtube.com/watch?v=lgxEmiMJVq4)  [38:20]
 - [Adam Dangoor - Another pair of eyes: Reviewing code well](https://www.youtube.com/watch?v=JWBBI-jFVOc) [25:08]